Japanese in Hawaii: Annexation of Hawaii by the United States

 Today, where Nikkei are about one-fifth of the whole population, Japanese is a major language, spoken and studied by many of the state's residents across ethnicities.
 It is taught in private Japanese-language schools as early as the second grade.
-As a courtesy to the large number of Japanese tourists (from Japan), Japanese subtexts are provided on place signs, public transportation, and civic facilities.
 The Hawaii media market has a few locally produced Japanese-language newspapers and magazines; however, these are on the verge of dying out, due to a lack of interest on the part of the local (Hawaii-born) Japanese population.
 Stores that cater to the tourist industry often have Japanese-speaking personnel.
 To show their allegiance to the U.S., many Nisei and Sansei intentionally avoided learning Japanese.